 How do residents spend their days?

 Certainly, you will want to look at cleanliness, gauge the warmth of the environment, and assess building comfort.
 But, there are other important intangibles to consider.
 You should look carefully at the leadership of the facility.
 Are they people to whom you would entrust the care of your loved one?
 Try to evaluate the staff.
 Feel free to speak with nurses and other staff members directly.
-Ask them how long have they been working there and what types of experience they have.
-Usually, a staff with longevity indicates a commitment to the residents.
 Ask to sample one of the meals.
-Would you want to eat the food?
-Of course, if a home will not make a meal available for you, that might be a warning sign!
 Use your eyes, your ears, and your own voice when visiting a facility.

 We find that many of our residents wish they had actually come to stay with us sooner.
 Whether for assistance in bathing and dressing, administration of daily medications, help with personal hygiene or even simple issues of continence, a skilled nursing home can be the answer to a senior's residential and health care needs.
 Isolated, lonely individuals also appreciate the socialization and activities that nursing facilities offer.

 Each resident's situation is different and can be very complicated.
-Our admission counselors are well versed in assisting our residents and their families in the intricacies of payment.
+Our admissions directors and counselors are well versed in assisting our residents and their families in the intricacies of payment.

 Depending on their abilities, residents can participate in a wide range of therapeutic activities.
+We offer an array of entertainment, games, excercises, and social activiteis in each of our centers.
 For those residents who are unable to participate in group activities, we take special care to provide one-on-one activity programming to meet each of our guest's individual needs.